Adarius Bowman

-Adarius Bowman (born July 10, 1985) is a former American professional gridiron football wide receiver in the Canadian Football League (CFL).
+Adarius Bowman (born July 10, 1985) is an American former professional football wide receiver in the Canadian Football League (CFL).
 He was signed by the Saskatchewan Roughriders as an undrafted free agent in 2008.
-Bowman has also been a member Winnipeg Blue Bombers, Montreal Alouettes, and Edmonton Eskimos/Elks.
+Bowman was also a member Winnipeg Blue Bombers, Montreal Alouettes, and Edmonton Eskimos/Elks.
 He played college football at Oklahoma State.
 Bowman was a Grey Cup Champion and three time CFL All-Star having accumulated 652 receptions for 9,491 yards and 49 touchdowns in 141 career games.

-Early years
+Early life

 Bowman was ranked by ESPN as the top wide receiver in Tennessee while playing at Notre Dame High School.
 Not only did he catch passes on offense, but also had 4 interceptions and 75 tackles as a junior on defense.
 Bowman had 293 receiving yards and 5 touchdowns (a losing effort) in a 2001 game against The McCallie School, the eventual TSSAA Division II-AAA Champions.
 He played in the 2003 U.S. Army All-American Bowl.

 In high school, Bowman excelled in track and basketball.
 In track, he won state titles in the 4x100 relay and triple jump.
 He also was selected to play in the annual Tennessee vs. Georgia game in his senior year of basketball.